 Chinch Bugs are tiny black bugs with folded white wings.
-They are about 1/5 of an inch long.
+A chinch bug is about 1/5 of an inch long.
 Nymphs are born yellow, then turn red with a light-colored band across the abdomen.

 Chinch Bugs feed on many lawn grasses, but especially St. Augustinegrass and Zoysiagrass.
-They suck the juices from grass blades and inject a chemical that causes the blades to turn brown and die, creating dried-out, brown patches in the lawn.
+A chinch bug sucks the juices from grass blades and inject a chemical that causes the blades to turn brown and die, creating dried-out, brown patches in the lawn.
 The patches usually begin in the warmest, driest parts of the lawn, such as along sidewalks, raised areas and driveways.
 Heavy infestations can completely kill a lawn.
 They seldom appear in shaded lawns, preferring heat and sun.

 Look for Chinch Bugs along the edges of damaged areas, examining the base of grass blades closely or with a magnifying glass.
 Or, to confirm the pest, cut both ends out of a coffee can.
 Push the can about 3 inches into the turf along the edges of a damaged area.
 Fill the can with dish soap and water.
 The Chinch Bugs should float to the surface after several minutes.